outofcoffee/imposter/README.md

 Provide mock responses using static files or customise behaviour using JavaScript or Java/Groovy.
 Power users can write their own plugins in a JVM language of their choice.

+# Getting started

+The quickest way to get up and running is to use our free cloud-hosted version at [https://www.remotebot.io/mocks](https://www.remotebot.io/mocks)

 *****
 # Documentation